Katie Kim, flute

 Ms. Kim started her musical studies at the age of 8 on piano, taught by her grandmother.
 She started learning the flute at age 11 and has since earned a Master of Arts in Chamber Music and a Master of Music in Flute Performance from the Royal Conservatoire of Scotland, where she studied under Richard Blake (Scottish Opera) and Ruth Morley (The Red Note Ensemble).
 Ms. Kim attended Oberlin Conservatory where she earned her B.M. in performance under the tutelage of Alexa Still.

 Katie Kim plays a much-loved Oston-Brannen flute and originally hails from sunny San Diego.
-When not fluting, she enjoys hiking, baking (both in the kitchen and in the sun), and playing board games with her family.
+When not fluting, she enjoys hiking, baking (both in the kitchen and in the sun), and playing board games with friends and family.